alexeilebedev/openacr/README.md

 Circular linked lists are often used with steps, because it is convenient to call RotateFirst to both grab an element off the head of the list, and move this element to the back.

-### Lpool: Level pool

-*UNDER CONSTRUCTION*.

-Lpool is 32 Tpools, one for each allocation size.
-When allocating memory, the request is bumped up to the nearest power of 2 and from there Tpool logic is followed.

-### Malloc

-*UNDER CONSTRUCTION*.

-Pass-through to libc's malloc / free.

 ### Opt: Optional last field in variable-length struct